North Carolina State University reactor program: History after construction of the PULSTAR

 Internal discussions within Nuclear Engineering addressed the choices of upgrading the R-3 reactor for both teaching and research or shutting it down to replace it with an entirely new reactor.
 Dr. Martin Welt championed the latter point of view, and this position was adopted by the department.

 A new 3-story addition to Burlington Labs was constructed (known as the new building).
 Between it and the old building, a reactor building was constructed, along with a loading dock and walkway that bridged the old and new buildings.
 The reactor building housed the 1 MW pool nuclear reactor manufactured by AMF and known as the "Pulstar" reactor.
 It was named for its pulsing ability, by which it can safely become super prompt critical and produce very short pulses of radiation.
 The reactor became operational August 25, 1972, replacing the previous series.
 The initial costs were reported to be 1.5 M US$.

 In the 1980s a Prompt Gamma facility and a Neutron Radiography facility were added.
 The prompt gamma facility performs the analysis of elements that emit characteristic signatures immediately on neutron capture.
 The Neutron Radiography facility provides imaging capabilities to the fundamental difference in the interaction of neutrons with nuclei in comparison to the interaction of x-rays and electrons.

 In 1997 the Nuclear Regulatory Commission approved a 20-year license extension.

 As of 2025, the PULSTAR operates at up to 1 MWth.
-The Nuclear Reactor Program intends to uprate to 2 MWth when regulatory approval is given.
+The Nuclear Reactor Program intends to upgrade to 2 MWth when regulatory approval is given.
 Component upgrades for cooling the higher heat load are complete.
 Operating at 2 MWth effectively doubles the neutron flux available for irradiation, imaging, and research facilities.

 Facilities

+In-Pool Irradiation Facilities

+The PULSTAR’s heavy fuel load with a high fuel-to-moderator ratio results in high fast neutron leakage at the core boundary.
+This causes a large thermal neutron “reflector hump” at the core periphery, yielding high thermal neutron fluxes at the experimental ports.
+Vertical ports (standpipes) can be configured to provide well controlled irradiation conditions.

+Intense Positron Beam User Facility

+In 2009, an intense positron beam facility has been established at the North Carolina State University (NCSU) PULSTAR nuclear reactor.
+Two positron annihilation spectrometers associated to the main beam have been built and tested.
+The facility provides not only high intensity positron sources, but also a suite of positron characterization capabilities and associated technical support to facilitate easier access to the facility for the users.